tangguoling/ADPT-TOOLBOX/README.md

 3. Choose different body parts to annotate by selecting from the dropdown menu.
 4. Use the "Previous Frame" and "Next Frame" buttons to navigate through frames.
 5. You can erase the last added point if needed.
+6. After annoation, you should click "Save Annotations"

 ### Training a Model
+1. Before training ADPT, you should close GUI and modify the image size information, NUM_KEYPOINT, bodyparts and skeleton to correspond to your project.
 1. Navigate to the "Train Model" section in the menu.
 2. Ensure that the `config.yaml` file is properly configured with body parts and other parameters.
 3. Click the "Start Training" button to begin training the model using the annotated frames.